chrisbori/My-Online-Portfolio/README.md

 # Portfolio
 Welcome to my online data visualization portfolio!
 I made this as part of the Telling Stories with Data course.
 I hope you enjoy!

 **Note:** My professor is still grading some components of this site, so this is still mostly catered to the course.

+The main character of this portfolio is my final project.
+Here is a dirct link: https://carnegiemellon.shorthandstories.com/whats-left-here-puerto-ricos-act-22/index.html

 # About me